 Our reception can book you a telephone appointment with a mental health worker to assess how best to help you.

-Counselling services are now operating remotely, mainly by telephone and you can now self refer by email:
+We also have counselling services, which are now operating remotely by telephone and you can now self refer by email:

 The Primary Care Mental Health Liaison service based within your GP practice is still working and ready to help GPs and their patients find solutions for mental health problems.
 We know that getting through on the phone can sometimes be difficult, so if you want us to book you an appointment for a call back from a mental health practitioner, then please email Cavmentalhealth.firstname.lastname@example.org and we will be happy to book you in.